 Fancy yourself as a theatre buff?
 Then prove it by completing our crosswords.
 Stretch your mind, astound everyone with your intellect and have a great time while you’re doing it.
 By completing the crossword, you’ll also help raise awareness of the theatre.

-Get it right, send it back to us and you’ll go into the draw.
+Get it right, send it back to us and the first correct entry wins two books!

 Courtesy of Currency Press – Australia’s foremost publisher of the performing arts and its oldest active independent publisher. https://www.currency.com.au/